 These 9 pet safety tips can help.

+This first of these nine pet safety tips is an important one, for both the child and the pet.
 Supervise kids age 4 and under when they're playing with a pet.
+One or the other could get hurt.
 Puppies have sharp little teeth.
 And cats get really cranky when three-year-olds try to ride them.

-Pets can get territorial during chow time.
+Be aware that pets do not share food well with others.
+Pets can get quite territorial during chow time.
 Teach kids not to pet, play with, or otherwise disturb a pet while it's eating.

-Young kids might lose a finger as well as the snack.
+Keep young kids with snacks away from dogs.
+They might lose a finger as well as the snack.
 See #2 above.

 Everyone in the family should remember to wash their hands after playing with pets - or at least use a hand sanitizer.
 This will help prevent the animal-to-human transmission of zoonotic diseases.

 Pregnant women and small children get a pass on cleaning the cat's litter box.
-And young kids and the immune-compromised also should not clean aquariums.
+Young kids and the immune-compromised also should not clean aquariums.

 There are zoonotic diseases that can wreak havoc on a pregnant woman's or a young child's health.
 Don't go there.
 (Check out Preventing Zoonotic Diseases for more on this.)

-Always practice infection control when changing the litter box, doing pooper scooper duty, or cleaning up pet accidents by wearing rubber gloves or disposable gloves.
+Wear plastic or disposable gloves when you or a child is coming into contact with pet feces.
+This includes when scooping the litter box, doing pooper scooper duty on a dog walk, or cleaning up pet accidents.
 No reason to touch the icky stuff, right?
 This is one place you don't want to take chances.

 If you have an outdoor sandbox, keep it covered when the kids aren't playing in it.
 That way, birds and neighborhood cats don't mistake it for an invitingly large litter box.

 Animal instincts keep most pets from seeing the difference between play aggression and the real thing.
-And act accordingly by supervising kids and animal play and keeping it tame.
+Act accordingly by supervising kids and animal play and keeping it tame.